Kvasir8/Hand-recognition-for-Multi-class-classification-using-neural-network-with-softmax-function/README.md

 # how to use :
 Type the following actions you want to try when you execute the main file, which is 'Custom_MCC_NN_Softmax.py'

--'c' for default webcam with openCV recognition
+-'c' for openCV recognition with default webcam on your PC

 -'i' for specific file for classification on absolute file location